ChangeYourStrings

 6. Wes Hauch, Alluvial / ex-Thy Art Is Murder

 Hauch is one of the technical-death-metal players most fluent across 6, 7, and 8 string contexts.
-His 8-string work uses a custom heavier 8th string (.072 or .074) on Ernie Ball Cobalt base sets.
+Premier Guitar's Alluvial Rig Rundown documents him on Ibanez guitars with D'Addario NYXL strings; his earlier documented 8-string spec (Wired Guitarist, 2017) added a .072 or .074 low string to custom Ernie Ball Cobalt gauges.
 Alluvial's catalog features 8-string across instrumental and vocal material.
 Hauch is also a session player, his 8-string shows up on records across the tech-death and djent community.

 See the full Hauch rig page.